Risk Factors, Screening and Diagnosis | Personalized Treatment | Additional Patient Support

 If a diagnosis of vaginal cancer is made, your physician then determines the severity or stage of the cancer.
 Each cancer type has its own classification system.

-Every week, our multidisciplinary team meets to discuss each patient’s case in detail and to design a personalized treatment plan.
-Your team may include your medical oncologist, surgeon, radiation oncologist, genetics counselor, pathologist, nutritionist, interventional radiologist, and researchers focused on you.
-This meeting of the minds provides each patient with an individualized care plant to create the path for the most optimal outcome.
-Our approach emphasizes open communication, collaborating with each other personally and through one of the most advanced electronic medical records systems in the country.
+Every week, our multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
+For vaginal cancer, your team may include your medical oncologist, surgical oncologist, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
+This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.